 Spider plant care is pretty easy as well… their leaves droop when wanting a drink.

 Soft succulents – These toughies require some indirect light, do well in small pots, store water like a cactus and come in a variety of sizes and colors.
-Consider succulent Echeveria type plants and small potted cactus for your small space or a bright windowsill.
+Consider succulent Echeveria plants and potted cactus for your small space or a bright window cactus garden.

 Pothos or Philodendron – Most of the varieties grown for indoor use (Neon, Marble Queen, Jade, and Golden pothos plants), grow downward like an ivy.